What if the job of a construction foreman is nothing like what you expected? Being in this role is one of the most rewarding jobs around.

 The basic way of thinking about a foreman is to imagine them as the manager of a construction site.
 Unlike some managers, though, foreman are typically promoted entirely on merit.

 In many jobs, someone becomes a manager based simply on having the right degree or having completed a special training program.
-A foreman, however, is someone who has years of on the job experience and is eventually promoted to this supervisory role.
+However, this role requires is someone with years of hands-on job experience and is eventually promoted based on past successes.

 The role is very important, too.
 Such a person usually serves as an intermediary between the upper management of a project and the actual construction labor personnel.